-The AEIC, the Minister for Planning, and the local Council have no legal right to interfere with a commercial agreement.
+The AEIC, the Minister for Planning, or the local council have no legal right to interfere with commercial agreements.

-These so-called regulators simply send the neighbour back to the wind farm to "resolve" the problems.
+These so called regulators will send the neighbour back to the wind farm to resolve the problems. .

 3.4 Appropriate regulator